hlkbyrm/HighFidelitySensorModels/README.md

 ### How to cite
-If you find this repo useful you can cite our paper:
+If you find this repo useful, you can cite our paper: